Medics infected with coronavirus in western Afghanistan amid Iran exodus

 Fears of contracting the virus in Iran have led to a record number of Afghan returnees in recent weeks, a daily average of more than 9,000, according to the International Organization of Migration.

-Herat is one of more successful commercial centers in the landlocked country, and does bustling trade with Iran in handicrafts and commodities.
+Herat is one of more successful commercial centres in the landlocked country, and does bustling trade with Iran in handicrafts and commodities.

 “We just don’t know how to stop Afghans at the Iran border,” said a senior interior ministry official in Kabul, adding three of four confirmed coronavirus deaths in Afghanistan were in Herat.